Wandalen/wFiles/doc/eng/tutorial/HowToStartDevelopment.md

 ### The first task

 As the first step you may extend test routine `readWriteOptionWriteMode`.
 Each routine cover a specific aspect of a unit.
 Test routines `readWrite*` covers reading/writing cycle.
-Test routine `readWriteOptionWriteMode` covers option `writeMode` of the `write`.
+Test routine `readWriteOptionWriteMode` covers option `writeMode` of the `fileWrite`.
 Option `writeMode` may have several value.
 Default value of `writeMode` is `rewriting`.
 Please extend test routine `readWriteOptionWriteMode`.

 ### Commit and push